jmharms-ddv/Budgeteer/readme.md

 ## Entered Testing Phase!

 Yay!
 I've deployed the app at [here](https://www.budgeteer.ironmthome.com) and public registration is open.
 However, to be able to login in after registration you'll need to be verified.
 So after registration shoot budgeteer@ironmthome.com an email and I'll verify your account.
-As I have no documentation on how to use the app (yet) or real testing data, I may ask you to fill out a short servey about the applicaiton and tell me about any problems you had/bugs.
+As I have no documentation on how to use the app (yet) or real testing data, I may ask you to fill out a short survey about the applicaiton and tell me about any problems you had/bugs.
 Or submit an issue on GitHub (here).
 Anyways, hope those who use it find it helpful and can help me out.
 Cheers!
 -AE (PikaJew002)

 ## License